 This Vanilla Buttercream Frosting will become your go-to frosting recipe!
 It’s creamy and has just the right amount of sweetness using simple ingredients.
 Use it for all of your favorite cake and cupcake recipes.

 This buttercream frosting recipe is simple and creamy.
 It’s the perfect vanilla frosting for pretty much any cake or cupcake recipe.
-It’s my go-to frosting recipe and it really is the best vanilla buttercream!

 The reason I love this buttercream frosting so much is because it is super creamy and has a fluffy texture.
 It’s perfect to either frost your cake with or use in a piping bag with an icing tip to decorate with.